How to save for a house deposit

 To end your tenancy, you'll usually need to provide your landlord with a notice to quit.

-The length of notice required will depend on the terms of your tenancy agreement.
+The length of notice required will depend upon the terms of your tenancy agreement.

 When to end your tenancy